-Following this advice you are very likely to gain weight at first, but that is OK.
+Following this advice, you are very likely to gain weight at first, but that is OK.
 Think of the leaky boat analogy.
-Yes you can paddle it real hard and hope you’ll get across the lake or you can be patient, make the repairs and then make the journey safer and with less effort.
+Yes, you can paddle it real hard and hope you’ll get across the lake or you can be patient, make the repairs, and then make the journey safer and with less effort.

 Is Diet Recovery 2 For Me?

 When I was first exposed to the body temperature theory of metabolism, I wasn’t sure it applied to me.
 I’m very temperature resilient.
 I can take ice cold showers or do a 10 hour urban hike through the hot and humid streets of Bangkok, Thailand.
 I’m fine with both.
-However, ever since the 10th grade I’ve had cold hands and toes.
+However, ever since the 10th grade, I’ve had cold hands and toes.
 I’ve always assumed it was a circulation problem I developed from one brutal Ohio winter, but I’ve been donating blood every 8 weeks for 2 years now.
-My body temperature is always falls in the 97.0 – 97.5 range.
+My body temperature always falls in the 97.0 – 97.5 range.
 Maybe my metabolism could use a boost?

 When I look at the list above, the two items I have been guilty of is drinking too many beverages and consuming too many PUFAs.
 I’ve never counted calories or carbs and think cardio is a mental illness.
 However, my entire adult life up until around 2009, I would drink water or coffee all day long.
 Then I watched Art De Vany’s Evolutionary Fitness lecture and he made a great case for drinking less water.
 Since then I have cut back on the water.
-One of the symptoms of over hydration mentioned in Diet Recovery 2 is dry skin.
-I can attest when I cut back on the water, my dry patches skin went away.
+One of the symptoms of overhydration mentioned in Diet Recovery 2 is dry skin.
+I can attest when I cut back on the water, my dry patches of skin went away.
 As for the PUFAs, I’m years into rejecting seed oils, but until very recently was consuming sunflower seeds and almonds regularly.

 Another symptom of excess water consumption mention in the book is headaches.
 This is where I learned about hyponatremia, which is having low salt levels, often caused by excessive beverage intake.
 Headaches are a common symptom of hyponatremia.